General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Introduction

-\begin{itemize} \item We propose a universal certification approach against compositions of resolvable transformations based on randomized smoothing; \item We suggest a novel numerical procedure to verify the smoothed model's robustness with little to no computation overhead; \item Our experimental study shows that the proposed approach provides state-of-the-art guarantees in the majority of considered experimental setups. \end{itemize}
+\textbf{Our contributions are summarized as follows:} \begin{itemize} \item We propose a universal certification approach against compositions of resolvable transformations based on randomized smoothing.
+Our method can be applied for certification against any composition of resolvable semantic transformations, in contrast to the previous studies. \item We propose a numerical procedure to verify the smoothed model's robustness with little to no computation overhead. \item We evaluate our method on different datasets and show that it yields state-of-the-art robustness guarantees in the majority of considered experimental setups. \end{itemize}